asyncjake/colorjakd-vscode-themes/README.md

 ### `jakd / andromeda` (forked from `EliverLara.andromeda`)

-ScreenshotPlaceholder

-ScreenshotPlaceholder
+I probably haven't changed anything, I just love this theme

-ScreenshotPlaceholder
+- ScreenshotPlaceholder

 ### `jakd / astro` (forked from `larabeatriz32.theme-astronaut`)

-ScreenshotPlaceholder

-ScreenshotPlaceholder
+I probably haven't changed anything here either, this is a gorgeous theme and you should protect it with your life

-ScreenshotPlaceholder
+- ScreenshotPlaceholder

-### `jakd / hacker` (forked from `chausen.hacker-blue`)
+### `jakd / hacker blue` (forked from `chausen.hacker-blue`)

-ScreenshotPlaceholder

-ScreenshotPlaceholder
+Super clean with mysterious origins (see below).
+I've only changed the comment color from the original

-ScreenshotPlaceholder
+- ScreenshotPlaceholder

 ### `jakd / batman` (forked from `Vaporizer.vaporizer-dark`)

-ScreenshotPlaceholder

-ScreenshotPlaceholder
+Updated scrollbars

-ScreenshotPlaceholder
+- ScreenshotPlaceholder

 ### `jakd / cyber` (forked from `Vaporizer.vaporizer-dark`)

-ScreenshotPlaceholder

-ScreenshotPlaceholder

-ScreenshotPlaceholder

-### `jakd / painting2` (forked from `Vaporizer.vaporizer-dark`)

-ScreenshotPlaceholder

-ScreenshotPlaceholder
+Updated scrollbars and comments and possibly a couple other details

-ScreenshotPlaceholder
+- ScreenshotPlaceholder

-## License
+## License Details

 ### TLDR: This is all MIT except hacker-blue, which is unknown but reposted in good faith that lennythetechie wanted these colors out in the world

-All custom themes are released under the MIT license, pay it forward :)
+All my custom `violet ice` themes are shared under the MIT license, pay it forward! :sparkle:

-`andromeda` is from `EliverLara.andromeda` on the VSCode marketplace with a public repository - so this is customized and republished with permission provided by the [MIT license](https://github.com/EliverLara/Andromeda/blob/master/LICENSE.md)
+`andromeda` was a successful heist from `EliverLara.andromeda` on the marketplace.
+There's [a public repository](https://github.com/EliverLara/Andromeda) released under the [MIT license](https://github.com/EliverLara/Andromeda/blob/master/LICENSE.md), thanks Eliver!

+`astronaut` is lifted straight out of `larabeatriz32.astronaut`, which is also covered by the [MIT license](https://github.com/EliverLara/Andromeda/blob/master/LICENSE.md).
+Cheers Lara!

+Shoutout to all the Lara's making dope editor themes, yall should form a club or something

-`batman`, `cyber`, and `painting2` are all from the `Vaporizer.vaporizer-dark` theme pack on the VSCode marketplace.
-Per the marketplace license link, these are customized and republished with permission provided by the [MIT License](https://marketplace.visualstudio.com/items/Vaporizer.vaporizer-dark/license)
+`batman` and `cyber` are shamelessly stolen from the `Vaporizer.vaporizer-dark` theme pack on the VSCode marketplace.
+According to [the marketplace license link](https://marketplace.visualstudio.com/items/Vaporizer.vaporizer-dark/license), MIT License applies for these guys too.

-`hacker` may be removed at any point, license information is unknown.
+`hacker blue` is unique, it may be removed at any point, license information is unknown.
 The original theme was created by [lennythetechie on themes.vscode.one](https://themes.vscode.one/theme/lennythetechie/o8CSDFWb), but lenny doesn't seem to be on github.
 Lenny's theme was eventually found by a github user named chausen, but the theme wasn't published as an installable extension anywhere - so chausen pulled it into [their own github repo](https://github.com/chausen/hacker-blue) and published it.
 No license information is available in either location
 - At the time of acquisition (and also writing this), themes.vscode.one's host (currently flamelab.io) has terms of service stating that users who upload/create content on their platform are responsible for enforcing their own copyright
-- TLDR Lenny hit me up I want to give you credit your theme is dope
+- TLDR Lenny hit me up I want to give you credit your theme is dope, post an issue to this repo or something!